opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

 |style_editor_color|

-Colors can be defined either by Hue, Saturation and Value or by Red, Green and Blue values.
-They can be used for both drawing lines and filling areas.
+Colors can be defined either by Hue / Saturation / Value or the Red / Green / Blue values.
+They can be used for both drawing *lines* and filling *areas*.

-You can also set the color opacity with the Alpha slider: the lower the value, the more transparent the color.
+You can also set the opacity with the Alpha slider: the lower the value, the more transparent the color.
 You can check the opacity of the color with the checkerboard pattern visible beneath the color, whose visibility is proportional to the color transparency.

 To edit a color you can use either the sliders or the color wheel.
 To pick a color from the sliders or from the wheel, click it; to adjust values you can use the arrowhead buttons available at each slider ends.

 Colors can also be picked from the Viewer content by using the **RGB Picker** tool (|RGB_picker|), whose **Type:** option lets you choose the following: **Normal**, to pick values of a color; **Rectangular**, to pick the average values of the colors included in the box you define; **Freehand**, to pick the average values of the colors included in the area you outline by clicking and dragging; and **Polyline**, to pick the average values of the colors included in the area you outline by defining a series of lines.

-If the current style is a special one, the color you edit is the color used by the special style.
+If the current style is not a plain color, the color you edit in the **Color** tab is the color used by the special style.
 If the special style uses more than one color, you can select the color to edit in the row of thumbnails available below the **Auto** and **Apply** buttons. (see  :ref:`Special Styles <special_styles>`  ).

 .. tip:: **To pick the color from the viewer content:**